MENTAL HEALTH GUIDE

 - They have difficulty organizing tasks and activities.

-- They may avoid, dislike or be reluctant to engage in tasks that require sustained mental efforts, such as schoolwork or homework.
+- They may avoid, dislike or be reluctant to do tasks that require continued mental effort, such as schoolwork or homework.

-- They may lose things that are necessary for tasks or activities like toys, school assignments, pencils, books or tools.
+- They may lose things that are necessary for tasks or activities such as toys, school assignments, pencils, books or tools.

 - They are constantly forgetful and may forget instructions soon after being told.

 - They may be easily distracted by things not related to the task at hand.